 Proponents should review carefully the terms and conditions set out in the General Service Contract, including the Schedules.
-The General Contract terms can be found at CCDC 5B.
+The selected Proponent will be requested to enter into direct contract negotiations to finalize an agreement.
+The terms and conditions found The General Contract terms can be found at: www.scrd.ca/bid. and are to form the basis for commencing negotiations between the Regional District and the selected Proponent.